ivos/git-crash-course/Readme.md

     git branch feature/update-customer
     git checkout feature/update-customer

+**Push** the branch to `origin` and setup tracking

+    git push -u origin feature/update-customer

+This makes the local branch track the remote branch so that from now on you can do just `git push` to push the local branch to the remote repo and Git will know to which remote branch you are pushing.

 ### 5.2 Commit your changes

 After you have made your changes to the local files you want to commit them.
 Always **review** all your changes before you commit them.
 Then you **stage** (a subset of) your changes to be committed.